 Our Foundling Fellows are ambassadors for our work, the Foundling Fellowship is given biennially to three creative individuals whose work resonates with the visionary, creative philanthropy of Thomas Coram, William Hogarth and George Frideric Handel.
 Each of our Fellows creates a project that brings our historic story to life and contributes to the work of the Museum.

-Dame Jacqueline Wilson’s Hetty Feather series of books and Michael Morpurgo’s Lucky Button were inspired by the story of the Foundling Hospital.
+Dame Jacqueline Wilson’s Hetty Feather series of books and Sir Michael Morpurgo’s Lucky Button were inspired by the story of the Foundling Hospital.